qasimkhalid/SBEO/Competency Questions.md

 1. ### User model-related competency questions:

    * ***Users’ characteristics.***

+        * 1. Who is not capable of running?

-        * How many families are located in the office building?
+        * 2. How many families are located in the building?\\
         ```
         SELECT (COUNT (DISTINCT ?family) AS ?familyCount)
         WHERE {